abinit/abinit/doc/tutorial/eph4isotc.md

 For our first example, we use a relatively simple input file that allows us to introduce the most important variables and the organization of the main output file.
-Copy *teph4isotc_2.abi* in the working directory and execute it using:
+Copy *teph4isotc_2.abi* in the working directory and run the code using:

 ```sh
 abinit teph4isotc_2.abi > log 2> err